CLIENT

 Impact

-Floor Manager became easier to scan, easier to maintain, and better suited for users managing detailed operational data across a complex physical environment.
+Floor Manager became easier to scan, maintain, and operate for teams managing detailed asset data across a complex physical environment.
+The redesigned flows reduced unnecessary steps, improved configuration clarity, and helped users make updates with more confidence.

 15%